 Are Mushrooms Low FODMAP?
 (Yes, Oyster Mushrooms Only)

-Most common mushrooms are high FODMAP.
-Oyster mushrooms are the exception, and they work as a direct swap in almost any recipe.
+Most common mushrooms are high FODMAP, but oyster mushrooms are the exception and work as a direct swap in almost any recipe.
 That one swap is the difference between mushrooms being off the menu during elimination and being a regular part of dinner.

-If you've just started the low-FODMAP diet, the mushroom situation looks bleak.
-Button, cremini, portobello, and Swiss brown mushrooms are all high FODMAP.
-That takes out most supermarket packs of pre-sliced "cooking mushrooms" in one stroke.
-But oyster mushrooms rate low at a generous serve, and canned champignons clear the elimination phase too.
+Button, cremini, portobello, and Swiss brown mushrooms are all high FODMAP, which takes out most supermarket packs of pre-sliced "cooking mushrooms" in one stroke.
+Oyster mushrooms rate low at a generous serve, and canned champignons clear the elimination phase too.
 Between those two options, mushroom risotto, pasta, and stir-fries all stay on the table.

 The short answer

-- Oyster mushrooms: low FODMAP at a 1-cup serve (Monash-rated).
-Your main choice.
+Oyster mushrooms are low FODMAP at a 1-cup cooked serve (Monash-rated) and are the main choice during elimination.

-- Canned champignons, drained: low FODMAP at a small serve.
-Pantry backup.
+Canned champignons, drained, are low FODMAP at a small serve and work as a pantry backup.

 Why most mushrooms are a problem

-The FODMAP issue with mushrooms is mannitol.
-Mannitol is a polyol, a sugar alcohol, and it's the "P" in FODMAP.
+The FODMAP issue with mushrooms is mannitol, a polyol (a sugar alcohol).
 The small intestine absorbs polyols slowly and incompletely.
 What doesn't get absorbed moves into the large intestine, pulls water in along with it, and gets fermented by gut bacteria.
-That's what drives the bloating, cramping, and loose stools people get from high-mannitol foods.
+That fermentation is what drives the bloating, cramping, and loose stools people with IBS get from high-mannitol foods.
+For a fuller primer on each FODMAP group, see the overview post.

 Why oyster mushrooms are different

-Oyster mushrooms are a completely different species (Pleurotus ostreatus).
+Oyster mushrooms are a different species (Pleurotus ostreatus).
 Monash has tested them and rated them low FODMAP at a 1-cup cooked serve.
-That's a real portion, not a garnish.
-You can put actual mushrooms in your pasta and not worry about it.
+That's a real portion, not a garnish, so you can put actual mushrooms in your pasta and not worry about it.

-Very large serves do start to push into moderate or high-FODMAP territory for polyols, so check the Monash app for the current thresholds.
+Very large serves do start to push into moderate or high-FODMAP territory for polyols, so check the Monash app for the current thresholds if you're planning a mushroom-heavy meal.
 For elimination-phase cooking, 1 cup is plenty for one person in a bowl of pasta, a stir-fry, or a risotto.

 Oysters also hold up well in cooking.
 They have a meatier texture than button mushrooms, a gentle savory flavor, and they brown nicely.
 If you were using button mushrooms for umami and body, oyster mushrooms do the same job.